 (9) Where a consent required by or under this Act is not given, or is not effective, or is not complied with that matter may be a cause for disciplinary action or proceedings for an offence but does not necessarily affect the rights of any person.

-[Section 22 amended by No. 17 of 2004 s.
+[Section 22 amended: No. 17 of 2004 s.
 16.]

 23. When procedures may be carried out